John Sterling (sportscaster): New York Yankees (1989–2024)

-Sterling and former broadcasting partner Michael Kay commonly worked together representing the Yankees.
+Sterling and his former broadcasting partner Michael Kay commonly worked together representing the Yankees.
 They announced the annual Yankees' Old-Timers' Day.
-They presided at the "Key to the City" ceremonies following Yankee World Series victories in 1996, 1998, 1999, 2000 and 2009.
+They presided at the "Key to the City" ceremonies following Yankee World Series victories in 1996, 1998, 1999, 2000, and 2009.
 The pair often served as masters of ceremonies on and off the field for major Yankee events, including the 2000 ticker-tape parade held in the Yankees' honor after their World Series win.
-Sterling has emceed several Yankees pre-game ceremonies including the number retirements of Jorge Posada, Andy Pettitte, Bernie Williams, Joe Torre, Derek Jeter, Mariano Rivera's number retirement in 2013 and Monument Park induction (2016), and the 20th anniversary of the Yankees' 1996 World Series victory in 2016.
+Sterling emceed several Yankees pre-game ceremonies including the number retirements of Jorge Posada, Andy Pettitte, Bernie Williams, Joe Torre, and Derek Jeter; Mariano Rivera's number retirement in 2013 and Monument Park induction (2016); and the 20th anniversary of the Yankees' 1996 World Series victory in 2016.
 His long association with the Yankees earned him the nickname "Pa Pinstripe" from New York Daily News writer Bob Raissman.

 Sterling announced his retirement on April 15, 2024, effective immediately, saying he was tired of traveling.
 The Yankees honored Sterling before their game on April 20.
 He did return to call two innings of the game against the Cleveland Guardians on August 20, in celebration of a team T-shirt giveaway intended the celebrate the 20th year Sterling and Waldman worked together in the radio booth, (which was planned before his abrupt retirement).
 Sterling called the fourth and fifth innings of the game.
 The following Thursday it was announced Sterling was discussing a potential postseason return, then a final retirement.
 On September 5, Sterling confirmed he would return to the booth for the final homestand on September 24–26 and the playoffs, including up to the 2024 World Series where he would broadcast for the last time.
 Sterling made his final broadcast on October 30, 2024, in Game 5 of the World Series when the Yankees lost to the Dodgers.

 Other work

 From 2013 through 2017 Sterling announced the Kitten Bowl on the Hallmark Channel.

 On December 16, 2018, Sterling called the Brooklyn Nets–Atlanta Hawks game on the YES Network.

-In April 2025, Sterling began hosting an hour-long Saturday talk show on WABC from 4:00-5:00 pm.
+From April–December 2025, Sterling hosted an hour-long Saturday talk show on WABC from 4:00–5:00 pm.